MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 If you experience sync problems during the enrollment process, you can look for solutions at [Troubleshoot iOS/iPadOS device enrollment problems](/troubleshoot/mem/intune/troubleshoot-ios-enrollment-errors#error-messages).

-## Get an Apple Automated Device Enrollment token
+## Get an Apple automated device enrollment token

-Before you can enroll iOS/iPadOS devices with ADE, you need an ADE token (.p7m) file from Apple.
-This token lets Intune sync information about ADE devices that your corporation owns.
+Before you can enroll iOS/iPadOS devices with ADE, you need an automated device enrollment token (.p7m file) from Apple.
+This token lets Intune sync information about ADE devices that your organization owns.
 It also allows Intune to upload enrollment profiles to Apple and to assign devices to those profiles.

-You use the [Apple Business Manager (ABM)](https://business.apple.com/) or [Apple School Manager (ASM)](https://school.apple.com/) portal to create a token.
-You also use the ABM or ASM portal to assign devices to Intune for management.
+Use [Apple Business Manager (ABM)](https://business.apple.com/) or [Apple School Manager (ASM)](https://school.apple.com/) to create a token and assign devices to Intune for management.

 > [!NOTE]
 > You can use either the ABM portal or the ASM portal to enable ADE.
 The rest of this article refers to the ABM portal, but the steps are the same for both portals.

 ### Step 1: Download the Intune public key certificate